-1. than 15% and immediately following wildfire.
+1. Number and extent of rills: Rills: rarely occur on this site.
+If they do occur they are most likely to be on slopes greater than 15% and immediately following wildfire.
+Gravels on the surface reduce erosion.
 2. Presence of water flow patterns: Water-Flow Patterns: rarely occur on this site except on slopes greater than 15%.
 When they do occur, they are short, disrupted by cool season perennial grasses and tall shrubs and are not extensive.
 3. Number and height of erosional pedestals or terracettes: Pedestals and/or Terracettes: are rare on this site.
 In areas of greater than 15% slopes where flow patterns and/or rills are present, a few pedestals and terracettes may be expected.